 The Company regards the fulfillment of environmental and social responsibilities as one of the important strategies for the corporate development.
 As always, the Company assumes social responsibilities, protects the ecological environment and achieves sustainable development.
-The Company earnestly implemented peak shifting production plan, promoted energy conservation, emission reduction and pollution prevention.
-The Company also proactively participated in the performance assessment on heavily polluted weather, and more than ten branches and subsidiaries of the Company were granted rankings of A class, B class and performance leading enterprises, which strengthened the ecological restoration of mines and greening of factories, and more than ten branches and subsidiaries received awards such as national and provincial green mines and green factories.
-Four of branches and subsidiaries of the Company installed the coordinated waste disposal system for cement kiln, which can process 350,000 tonnes of solid waste and hazardous waste, thus to promote the project on coordinated disposal of waste and urban sludge for cement kiln.
-The Company has also implemented the activities on quality enhancement, consumption reduction and efficiency enhancement continuously, two of its branches and subsidiaries are listed in the "performance leader" on meeting the standard on energy efficiency.
-The Company adheres to the peopleoriented principle and emphasis on safeguard the health and rights of employees.
-In face of the unexpected pandemic of novel coronavirus at the beginning of 2020, the Company responses to it in an active manner, on one hand it implemented measures to safeguard the health of its employees both physically and psychologically, and on the other hand, the Company made donation on money and materials to areas severely affected by the pandemic in order to enhance its social value.
+The Company proactively responded to the national "carbon reduction" policy, earnestly implemented environmental protection policy and alternative production policy, promoted energy conservation, emission reduction and pollution prevention.
+The Company also proactively participated in the performance assessment on heavily polluted weather, and 18 branches and subsidiaries of the Company were granted rankings of A class, B class and performance leading enterprises, the Company also strengthened the ecological restoration of mines and greening of factories, and 13 mines and 9 factories received awards such as national and provincial green mines and green factories.
+Four branches and subsidiaries of the Company installed the coordinated waste disposal system for cement kiln, which can process 350,000 tonnes of solid waste and hazardous waste, thus to promote the project on coordinated disposal of waste and urban sludge for cement kiln.
+The Company also implemented the activities on quality enhancement, consumption reduction and efficiency enhancement continuously, two of its branches and subsidiaries were listed in the "performance leader" on meeting the standard on energy efficiency.
+Moreover, the Company took the initiative to develop photovoltaic power generation projects.
+The Company adhered to the people-oriented principle to protect and safeguard the health and rights of employees.
+In 2021, in face of the pandemic of novel coronavirus in Zhengzhou, Xuchang and other regions, the Company responded to it in an active manner, on one hand it implemented measures to safeguard the health of its employees both physically and psychologically, and on the other hand, the Company actively assisted in local epidemic prevention work.
+In 2021, Zhengzhou, Xinxiang and other regions were suddenly battered by "720 floods".
+The Group's subsidiaries in the region actively organized flood prevention and self-rescue to protect the lives and health of employees.
+At the same time, the Group organized manpower and other resources to cooperate with the local government and villagers in flood prevention and rescue work.
+For example, Tianrui Zhengzhou Company rescued more than ten villagers who were trapped in floods, and used machinery to repair roads.
+Weihui Company in Xinxiang organized flood prevention and rescue teams to help the local government and villagers repair the flood embankments, and several companies donated rocks and woven bags to block floods in a timely manner.
+These enterprises of the Group made their own contributions to the local flood prevention and disaster relief.
+After the disaster, some of the severely affected areas urgently needed post-disaster reconstruction.
+Although the Group suffered losses in the floods, it still managed to organize a number of subsidiaries to donate cash, cement and other materials worth RMB20 million, with a view to supporting the local post-disaster work.